-All entries must be submitted by midnight MONDAY MARCH 11TH (entries postmarked after this date will not be accepted).
+- All entries must be submitted by midnight March 14th 2016 (entries postmarked after this date will not be accepted).
 See submission guidelines for more details.

-Please note that this is a PG rated convention, and as such, videos that contain excessive mature content will not be accepted.
+- Please note that this is a PG rated convention, and as such, videos that contain excessive mature content will not be accepted.

-Videos must not exceed five minutes of length.
+- Videos must not exceed five minutes of length.

-Entrants can submit a maximum of three videos.
+- Entrants can submit a maximum of three videos.

 - Videos must not contain bumpers, title screens, credits, or any other forms of creator and/or footage/audio identification.
 If a video does contain any of the previously stated identification they may either be re-encoded (decreasing the quality of the video) or disqualified from the competition at the discretion of the AMV coordinators.

 - 70% of the video must contain anime and/or video game footage.

-Videos must be of the individual’s creation, plagiarising other peoples work will not be tolerated and will result in bans from future competitions (including competitions at other Australian conventions)
+- Videos must be of the individual’s creation, plagiarising other peoples work will not be tolerated and will result in bans from future competitions (including competitions at other Australian conventions)

-The AMV coordinator reserves the right to disqualify entries for any reason they see necessary to protect the overall quality and integrity of the event.
+- The AMV coordinator reserves the right to disqualify entries for any reason they see necessary to protect the overall quality and integrity of the event.

 - Poor video or audio quality.